Most teams don't have a performance problem.

 "In the Room" is a three-day immersive organizational intervention facilitated by Jenni Graham.

-It is more than a training.
 Unlike many traditional DEI offerings that expand awareness without changing outcomes, or that enhance terminology without decreasing tension, "In the Room" is grounded in real-time relational dynamics and practical application.
+This is more than a training.
+Using an experiential methodology that integrates personal reflection, embodied activity, creative process, and group dynamics work, "In the Room" moves organizations through three deliberate phases.

 Leadership and the full organization are engaged separately before coming together.
 This creates an immediate opportunity to surface where alignment exists and where it doesn't; before the deeper work begins.